neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 Unsurprisingly, large commuter hubs and the weekday rush hour drove the bulk of the traffic.
 Without any further data on conversion, we recommended targeting these stations/time slots based on volume alone.

-!alt text[chart 5]
+![alt text][chart 5]
-[chart5]: mta_turnstile_chart5.png "Shift prioritization based on number of resources and time slots"
+[chart5]: https://github.com/neokt/neokt.github.io/tree/master/images/mta_turnstile_chart5.png "Shift prioritization based on number of resources and time slots"

 ## Thoughts on Improvement
 There were two notable areas in which we could have improved our analysis: